Scalingo/documentation/_posts/platform/app/task-scheduling/2000-01-01-scalingo-scheduler.md

 ### How To Disable Scalingo Scheduler?

-Once you commited a `cron.json` it's not possible to disable tasks.
+Once you committed a `cron.json` it's not possible to disable tasks.

 If you wish to control the execution of tasks differently between environment (think about staging apps or [review apps]({% post_url platform/app/2000-01-01-review-apps %})) we suggest to modify the tasks related code to detect the environment where they are executed.

 ### How Precise Is Scalingo Scheduler?

 Execution time can be delayed by a few minutes.
 Indeed in order to execute tasks on an application we need to pull the application image which could take a few minutes depending on its size.

 If you need more precision we suggest to [run a custom clock process]({% post_url platform/app/task-scheduling/2000-01-01-custom-clock-processes %}).